Dumbarton Bridge Resilience Study

 Previous studies have identified the western bridge approach and surrounding communities as vulnerable to rising tides.

-To address this vulnerability, MTC initiated the Dumbarton Bridge West Approach + Adjacent Communities Resilience Study with support from an SB-1 Adaptation Planning Grant from the California Department of Transportation (Caltrans).
+To address this vulnerability, MTC – with support from an SB-1 Adaptation Planning Grant from the California Department of Transportation (Caltrans) – released the findings of the Dumbarton Bridge West Approach + Adjacent Communities Resilience Study in 2020.

 Developing Adaptation Strategies